A. N. M. Momtaz Uddin Choudhury

 A. N. M. Momtaz Uddin Chowdhury (1923 – 2 October 2005) was a Bangladeshi writer and academic.
-He was the first Vice Chancellor (1981–1988) of Islamic University, Bangladesh He also served as project director for establishing Islamic University, Bangladesh.
-He also played an important role in the establishment of the Islamic University.
-He also served as the Director General of the Directorate Of Secondary & Higher Education in 1963.
+He was the first vice-chancellor (1981–1988) of Islamic University, Bangladesh.
+He also served as project director for establishing Islamic University, Bangladesh.
+He also served as the director general of the Directorate of Secondary and Higher Education in 1963.

 Early life

 Choudhury was born in 1923 to a Bengali Muslim zamindar family in the village of Gangapur in Dalal Bazar, Lakshmipur, then under the Noakhali district of the Bengal Presidency.
 His mother's name is Fatema Begum.
 He spent his childhood with his family in this Gangapur village.

 Appointed at IU

 Duty

 In 1986, the OIC proposed to establish Islamic universities in different countries.
-In that context, Professor Momtaz Uddin was appointed as the Project Director on 2 February 1989 to establish the Islamic University in Bangladesh.
+In that context, Momtaz Uddin was appointed as the project director on 2 February 1989 to establish the Islamic University in Bangladesh.
 He served in this capacity for one and a half years.
-Then the journey of the Islamic University started with a total of 300 students in four departments under two faculties, and Momtaz uddin Chowdhury was appointed as the first Vice-chancellor.
+Then the journey of the Islamic University started with a total of 300 students in four departments under two faculties, and Momtaz uddin Chowdhury was appointed as the first vice-chancellor.

 Two years later, the Ershad government transferred the Islamic University to Gazipur, In Gazipur Islamic University lasted for 7 years, In here Momtaz Uddin Chowdhury's term ended.
-He served as the Vice Chancellor of the Islamic University for 7 years and 11 months.
+He served as the vice chancellor of the Islamic University for 7 years and 11 months.